glass on glass mosaics with linda munoz

 Location: Kentuck Art Center's Georgine Clarke Building classroom

-Tuition: $50 + a $10 materials fee to be paid directly to the instructor
+Tuition: $60 + $10 materials fee to be paid to the instructor at the start of the first class

 Meet the Instructor